musiqpadmqp/mqp-clientapidocs/README.md

   * reason | string | optional
     * The reason for the ban.
 This will be shown to the user who gets banned.
   * callback | function | optional
-    * Returns once the ban has been applied on the server.
+    * Returns once the action has been completed on the server.

 ``` javascript
 API.room.banUser(123, API.DATA.USER.BAN.DAY, 'Ban Reason', function (data) {